 What a current student has to say...

 "I learned to play the piano and sing at a very young age.
 I always wanted to be a professional musician.
 I pursued another profession and began cantoring as an adult.
-Suddenly, I fell in love again with what once only a dream.
+Suddenly, I fell in love again with what was once only a dream.
 I began transitioning from playing the piano to the organ in 2017 by taking lessons from Dr. Jason Keefer.
 His expertise, passion for teaching, and practical approaches have allowed me to play the organ at church while beginning my second year as a church music director."

 Registration for summer classes is now open!

 The History of Sacred Music course provides a survey of the historical role of music in worship from its roots in the Old Testament to the present day.
 Landmark repertoire will be explored within the framework of turning-points in ecclesiastical history.
 While the class will focus primarily on Christian music in the western world, cross-cultural influences will also be explored.
 This is a ten week course comprised of weekly lectures, readings, and music listening assignments; students are also required to participate in a minimum of 3 online discussions and will be evaluated through midterm and final examinations.

 A Trilogy Class on Putting Sacred Music in Action